-- 1. Students with disabilities or chronic illnesses may be eligible for adjustments in teaching and examinations, on written request.
+- Students with disabilities or chronic illnesses may be eligible for adjustments in teaching and examinations, on written request.
 These changes will be geared as much as possible to a student's individual needs, but they must not affect the quality or the degree of difficulty of a course or an examination programme.
-The facilities provided to this end may involve adapting the form or duration of examinations and/or practical exercises to the student's individual situation or making practical aids available. - 2.
+The facilities provided to this end may involve adapting the form or duration of examinations and/or practical exercises to the student's individual situation or making practical aids available.5 - 2.
 The application referred to in the preceding section has to be submitted by the student within five weeks after the start of studies or within five weeks after the discovery of the disability. - 3.
 The request referred to in section 1 should be accompanied by a recent medical certificate from a doctor or a psychologist.
 If there is evidence of dyslexia, the request should be accompanied by a document issued by a recognised dyslexia-testing bureau (i.e. registered with BIG, NIP, or NVO).
-If possible, this certificate should also estimate the extent to which the disability forms an obstacle to study progress. - 4.
-Requests for the adaptation of teaching facilities will be decided upon by the dean or by the director of studies acting on the dean's behalf.
-The Board of Examiners will decide on requests for adaptations to examinations.
+If possible, this certificate should also estimate the extent to which the disability forms an obstacle to study progress.